 Can Quitting Suboxone Lead to Withdrawal Symptoms?

 No matter why you’re taking Suboxone, physical dependence will eventually form.
 Physical dependence is marked by changes in the brain’s chemistry and it occurs with a variety of medications, especially with prescription drugs where the dose is very routine.

 Physical dependence in itself is not dangerous; it simply marks the body growing accustomed to the presence of a drug in its system.
 However, once physical dependence on any drug forms, it’s not recommended to quit cold turkey.

 If you try to quit Suboxone after taking it for a couple of weeks or longer, you will need to go through a period known as withdrawal.

 During the withdrawal period, the body needs to adapt to no longer having Suboxone in its systems.

 In other words, the chemical changes that took place while you were taking Suboxone need time to reverse themselves.
 In the meantime, your body will feel out of balance, and you may even find yourself at a high risk of relapse.

 Some of the symptoms of Suboxone withdrawal include:

 - Trouble concentrating

 Since Suboxone still activated opioid receptors, albeit with very subdued side effects compared to other painkillers, cravings are common when quitting Suboxone.
-To get around this, substance abuse treatment generally requires you to taper off Suboxone gradually.
+To avoid this, substance abuse treatment generally requires you to taper off Suboxone gradually.